UCL/ADMUR/cran-comments.md

 * There were no ERRORs, no WARNINGs, no NOTES

 ### Downstream dependencies
-I have also run R CMD check on downstream dependencies of ADMUR All packages passed with no ERRORs or WARNINGs and Status: OK
+I have run R CMD check on downstream dependencies of ADMUR All packages passed with no ERRORs or WARNINGs and Status: OK

 #### What changed
-* svg now imported from grDevices in NAMESPACE and DESCRIPTION, following request from Prof Brian Ripley on 2021-01-16.
+* svg() now imported from grDevices in NAMESPACE and DESCRIPTION, following request from Prof Brian Ripley on 2021-01-16.
 * 14C datasets from taphonomic papers added (Surovell, Bluhm, Bryson etc).
 * Substantial update to guide, detailing taphonomy.
-* Taphonomy option now included: major update.
 * Taphonomy parameter incorporated into convertPars(), objectiveFunction(), proposalFunction(), mcmc().
 * New CPLparsToHinges() helper function purely to handle converting CPL parameters into hinges.
-* tarball size reduced.

 # ADMUR version 1.0.1